thiagousa/youtube/monitoring/docker/README.md

 ## Requirements

-To set up your environment for using Docker, ensure you have the following prerequisites:
+To set up your environment effectively for Docker usage, along with Git, it's also important to have a code editor.
+Here's an updated list of prerequisites:

-1. **Docker Desktop**: This is a necessary tool for running containerized applications.
-Make sure Docker Desktop is installed and operational on your system.
-You can download and install Docker Desktop from the official website at [Docker Desktop](https://www.docker.com/products/docker-desktop).
+1. **Docker Desktop**: This application is essential for running containerized applications.
+Ensure that Docker Desktop is installed and running on your system.
+You can download it from [Docker's official website](https://www.docker.com/products/docker-desktop).

-2. **Git**: Git is a version control system often used for code management.
-It is essential for cloning repositories, managing source code versions, and collaborating with other developers.
-You can download Git from [Git's official website](https://git-scm.com/downloads).
+2. **Git**: A version control system that is crucial for code management, especially when collaborating in a team.
+It helps in tracking changes in source code during software development.
+Download Git from [Git's official website](https://git-scm.com/downloads).

-Once you have these tools installed, you can proceed with setting up your Docker environment.
+3. **Code Editor (such as Visual Studio Code)**: A code editor is necessary for writing and editing your code.
+Visual Studio Code (VS Code) is a popular choice due to its extensive range of features, including support for Docker and Git.
+You can download VS Code from [Visual Studio Code's official website](https://code.visualstudio.com/).
+However, you can choose any other code editor that you are comfortable with.

+With these tools installed, you'll have a robust setup for managing Docker containers, maintaining your codebase, and editing your code effectively.

 ### Linux or MacOS 🏠 Edit Your Hosts File